psycedelicAI/Random-Stuffs/README.md

 Welcome to the less organised corner of **PsycedelicAI**.

-This repository is a collection of miscellaneous projects, experiments, prototypes, tests, notes, and digital leftovers created while exploring AI, technology, systems, creativity, and whatever else happened to become interesting at the time.
+This repository is a collection of miscellaneous projects, experiments, custom GPTs, prototypes, tests, notes, and digital leftovers created while exploring AI, technology, systems, creativity, and whatever else became interesting at the time.

 Not everything here is connected.